aleximmer/Laplace/README.md

-In the following example, a pre-trained model is loaded, then the Laplace approximation is fit to the training data (using a diagonal Hessian approximation over all parameters), and the prior precision is optimized with cross-validation `'CV'`.
+In the following example, a pre-trained model is loaded, then the Laplace approximation is fit to the training data (using a diagonal Hessian approximation over all parameters), and the prior precision is optimized with cross-validation `'gridsearch'`.
 After that, the resulting LA is used for prediction with the `'probit'` predictive for classification.